MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/privacy/live-privacy-overview.md

 ---
-title: Privacy and permissions overview
+title: Privacy and Permissions overview
 description: The Xbox Live Privacy service protects users by respecting their preferences and providing the social experiences they want.
-kindex: Privacy and permissions overview
+kindex: Privacy and Permissions overview
 author: v-mihof
 ms.author: v-mihof
 ms.topic: conceptual